 Various treatment options are standard after anoxic brain injuries.
 Some treatments include:

 - Speech Therapy

 - Support Groups

-A serious anoxic brain injury can have an immense, long-term impact on the individuals who suffered the injuries as well as their families.
+A severe anoxic brain injury can have an immense, long-term impact on the individuals who suffered the damages as well as their families.
 Our New Orleans Brain Injury Attorneys have worked with families across the state of Louisiana to secure financial settlements.

 If you or a loved one has suffered from anoxic brain injury, contact Cueria Law Firm today.
 Our experienced attorneys will evaluate your case to determine what legal action can be taken to help get you and your family through this difficult time.